 I’ve tried similar and more popular free fonts first, namely Questrial and Muli

-but both of them and many others do not stay readable when you actually use them for body text in relatively small sizes around 14px.
+Both of them and many others do not stay readable when you actually use them for body text in relatively small sizes around 14px.

 Small type simply does not display well then.
 It turns fuzzy and has a clumsy or even dirty look.
 You can use them all right for headlines but to be honest they are too simplistic for those.

-I shot the serif
+I Shot the Serif